Stuycs-K/project03-final-10-chend/README.md

 ### Project Description:

-The tournament starts off waiting for an even number of players(still determining) and matchmakes those players into a tournament system.
+The tournament starts off waiting eight players and then matchmakes those players into a tournament system.
 There will be one winner decided by rock paper scissors.

 ### Instructions: